 If the error was solely on the customer’s side, offer friendly advice on how to avoid such misunderstandings happening in the future.
 For example, if the customer is complaining about returns, gently (!) remind them to check your Return Policy or FAQ pages.

 5. Be personable

 This advice mainly applies to your written responses.
 But with email, social and messaging becoming increasingly common ways to complain, it’s all the more important to respond well in writing.

 If you’re responding to negative reviews, a good rule of thumb is to judge the tone and content of your reply by how you’d speak to the reviewer in person.
 Obviously remain polite, but don’t forget to be human.
 At the end of the day you’re writing to a person, so replying like a robotic corporation with a scripted reply that lacks warmth or empathy will further frustrate your upset customer.

-By making a real effort to fix their issue, you can actually turn a negative reviewee into a brand advocate.
-So, replace their product if their not happy and refund or compensate accordingly where necessary.
-Yes it’s going to take a bit of time and effort, but realistically the return on garnering a great reputation could make it one of the smarter investments you make.
+By making a real effort to fix their issue, you can actually turn a negative reviewer into a brand advocate.
+So, replace their product, refund or compensate accordingly where necessary.
+Yes, it’s going to take a bit of time and effort, but realistically the return on garnering a great reputation could make it one of the smarter investments you make.